Handmade in small batches with nature’s ingredients

 Ingredients + Cold Process Method

-Beyond the Ferns strives to make soap from ingredients that only the earth provides.
-Our soaps do not contain synthetic colourings or fragrances and only contain ingredients that are kind and beneficial to your skin.
+Our soaps strive to make soap from ingredients that only the earth provides.
+Our soaps contain only ingredients that are kind and beneficial to skin.

 Beyond the Ferns is dedicated to using the oldest traditional method of making soap - Cold Process.
 This method allows for the therapeutic qualities of the oils to remain at a low temperature resulting in a soap that will moisturise and take care of, helping with a healthy glow.
 Once all the ingredients are combined and blended, they are hand poured into moulds and left to harden for a couple of days.
 The exciting part comes next when the soap loaves are unmoulded and sliced into individual soaps to reveal each unique bar of soap.
 The last stage is curing time which takes usually 4 - 6 weeks giving each soap time to harden before it goes on its first wash.